vexip-ui/vexip-ui/README.md

 ## Features

-- Not less components and functions for website development, hoping may improve efficiency
+- Not less components for website development, hoping may improve efficiency
-- Vue3 components of out-of-the-box (may not help if you still using Vue2)
+- Out-of-box and high quality **Vue3** components
-- Configurable **default value of props** for easy customization
+- Follow the intuitive design, and write as directly as possible
-- entirely using the composition api, the performance and extensibility should be good
+- Using the composition api, the performance and extensibility should be good
 - **700+** unit tests to provide good basic stability for component usage

 ## Install